nikithad14/Scilab-control-system-toolbox-development-functions/merge/merge.md

       dat             - Output array formed by concatenating inputs along 3rd dimension
 ## Dependencies:
       varargin, cat
-Description:
-      This function merges any number of input matrices (scalars or arrays) along the third dimension.
-      It uses Scilab’s `varargin` to accept a variable number of input arguments and concatenates them using the `cat` function.
 ## Examples
 ## 1
       A = [1];